 4. In 2018, Comcast accounted for 23.6% of the paid TV market in the US.

 DirecTV had 21.5% of the market share.
 The industry is dominated by a few large companies (AT & T, Comcast, Charter, Dish Network, Verizon, and Altice USA).
 These top cable providers in 2018, also known as the big six, had 81.71 million subscribers in the last quarter of the year.
 To stay competitive, many of them are now bundling internet and phone services.

 Comcast earns a significant portion of its revenue from high-speed internet, business services, and voice options.
 Getting all this in a single convenient package is attractive to customers, as television industry statistics point out.

 As a result, big companies are losing subscribers at an alarming rate.
 That’s why they have no choice but to enter the market.
 Any additional profits they get may be nice, but make no mistake – this is also their only way to survive.

 5. TV services like cable lost one million subscribers in the third quarter of 2018.

 Another 94,000 subscribers dropped their telco TV packages at this time.
 Verizon witnessed the biggest decline, losing roughly 63,000 subscribers.
 This is among the most defining trends in the cable TV industry.

 To further pile on the pressure for the big six:

-6. In 2017, 61% of young adults in the US mostly used online streaming to watch TV.
+6. In 2019, 62% of adults in the US were subsribed to a streaming service.